-The outcome of your discussion will be written in your hospital chart to guide doctors and nurses if you are unable to speak due to your condition.
-If you and the doctors feel CPR and resuscitation is not the most appropriate treatment for your situation, this will be written as a NO CPR order.
-Doctors and nursing staff are aware of these orders and your resuscitation preferences and use them to guide care if your heart stops.

-- If it is decided that CPR is an appropriate treatment, this will be documented in your chart. - If you and the doctor decide on other life sustaining treatments such as being on a breathing machine, this will also be noted as an order in your chart. - Your discussion regarding whether you want or do not want CPR will not affect other parts of your care.
-It does NOT mean that no other treatments will be provided.
+- The outcome of your discussion will be documented in your chart to guide doctors and nurses if you are unable to speak due to your condition.
+If you and the doctors feel CPR and resuscitation is not the most appropriate treatment for your situation, this will be written as a No CPR order.
+Medical and nursing staff are aware of these orders and patients' resuscitation preferences and use them to guide care if the person's heart stops. - If it is decided that CPR is an appropriate treatment, this will be documented in your chart. - If you and the doctor decide on other life sustaining treatments such as being on a breathing machine, this will also be noted as an order in your chart. - Your discussion regarding whether you want or do not want CPR will not affect other aspects of your care.
+It does NOT mean that no other treatments would be provided.
 If antibiotics, intravenous fluids or other medical treatments are appropriate, they will still be discussed and offered to you.
-It does mean staff will focus on helping you to stay as comfortable as possible while providing care you need.
+It does mean staff will focus on helping you to remain as comfortable as possible while providing care.

-CHOICE WHAT'S INVOLVED POSSIBLE ADVANTAGES POSSIBLE DISADVANTAGES CPR Chest compression Electric shocks to restart heart Tube down throat to assist with breathing Possible ICU stay May prevent immediate death Small chance of returning to near previous function Small chance of returning home from hospital High rate of stroke and brain injury Risk of broken breast bone or ribs and bruised lung Does not improve other health issues if successful at resuscitation Possible need for significant care from family members in order to return home NO CPR Other active medical treatments (e.g. antibiotics, ICU admission) may be given depending on treatment choices Comfort measures only may be provided depending on treatment choices May be less traumatic for family members at time of cardiac arrest Death with less likelihood of discomfort from tubes, procedures or fractured ribs Death occurs at time of cardiac arrest Patients may be concerned No CPR means no other treatments will be provided
+CHOICE WHAT'S INVOLVED POSSIBLE ADVANTAGES POSSIBLE DISADVANTAGES CPR Chest compression Electric shocks to restart heart Tube down throat to assist with breathing Possible ICU stay May prevent immediate death Chance of returning to near previous function Chance of returning home from hospital Low proportion of patients able to return home from hospital High rate of stroke and brain injury Risk of broken breast or rib bone and bruised lung Does not improve other health issues if successful at resuscitation Possible need for significant care from family members in order to return home NO CPR Other active medical treatments (e.g. antibiotics, ICU admission) may be given depending on treatment choices Comfort measures only may be provided depending on treatment choices May be less traumatic for family members at time of cardiac arrest Death with less likelihood of discomfort from tubes, procedures or fractured ribs Death occurs at time of cardiac arrest Patients may be concerned No CPR means no other treatments will be provided